Order in the chaos: eccentric black hole binary mergers in triples formed via strong binary-binary scatterings: Numerical simulations of non-hierarchical triples

-thus implying, in general, that larger inclinations reduce the critical value.
-In our reference model, $a_3/a \simeq 5.9$, while the critical value for stability is $K = 12.7$ for a retrograde configuration and $K=18$ for a prograde configuration, thus $a_3/a<K$ in both cases.
+The evolutionary differences between the initially prograde and retrograde cases could be related to the different level of stability in the two configurations, as made evident in the \cite{mardling01} stability criterion.
+In our reference model, $a_3/a \simeq 5.9$, while the critical value for stability (see Equation \ref{eq1} above) is $K = 12.7$ for a retrograde configuration and $K=18$ for a prograde configuration, thus $a_3/a<K$ in both cases.
 The triple is initially unstable and the evolution is chaotic \citep[see][for results in the non-coplanar case]{Grishin17,Grishin18}.

 The simple model presented above shows at a glance the importance of the triple orbital configuration, which can lead to enormous differences in the final status of the system.
 Some of these results may be explained by energy and angular momentum transfer during the repeated close interactions.
-The initial total energy of the system will be given by the sum of the binding energies of the inner and outer binary, namely
+The initial total energy of the system is given by the sum of the binding energies of the inner and outer binary, namely